 A current, full time student from CU who will graduate with a bachelor's degree from CU will be guaranteed an interview for the PA program if he or she meets certain requirements.
 Guaranteed interviews will be extended to students who have completed their PA application by the deadline, have a cumulative grade point average of at least 3.40, and a cumulative prerequisite science grade point average of at least 3.40.
-CU alumni will be guaranteed an interview if they achieved a cumulative grade point average of at least 3.40, and a cumulative prerequisite science grade point average of at least 3.40 while attending CU.
+CU alumni will be guaranteed an interview if they achieved a cumulative grade point average of at least 3.40, and a cumulative prerequisite science grade point average of at least 3.40, and a cumulative prerequisite science grade point average of at least 3.40, while attending CU.